benanza/Employees-SQL/README.md

 #### Data Modeling:

-1. Inspect the CSVs and sketch out an ERD of the tables
+1. Inspect the CSVs and sketch out an ERD of the tables (See ERD Diagram.png in EmployeeSQL folder

 #### Data Engineering:

 1. Use the information you have to create a table schema for each of the six CSV files, specifying data types, primary keys, foreign keys, and other constraints.

+  - See schema.sql in EmployeeSQL folder

 2. Import each CSV file into the corresponding SQL table.

 #### Data Analysis (SQL Queries)

+  - See query.sql in EmployeeSQL folder for list of queries addressing the following:

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.